pylayers/pylayers/doc/manual/slab.rst

     sl=SlabDB('matDB.ini','slabDB.ini')

-The correspondance between an integer and the name of the available slabs is available in `sl.di` dictionnary.
+The correspondence between an integer and the name of the available slabs is available in `sl.di` dictionary.
 This association is required for compatibility with EM solver PulsRay which needs an associated numerical value for each slab.